 How much should your practice be spending on marketing?

-This post walks through the basics of determining your advertising spend.
+Here, we walk through the basics of determining your marketing spend.

 What are your goals?